forcedotcom/cli/releasenotes/README.md

     Salesforce CLI always attempts to deploy the metadata when you run the `project deploy start` command, even if it determines that the size or file count might be over the limit. (source-deploy-retrieve PR [#1435](https://github.com/forcedotcom/source-deploy-retrieve/pull/1435))

-* NEW: Store the values for the HTTP request header, body, and so on, in a file when you run the `api request rest` command with the new `--file` flag.
+* NEW: Store the values for the HTTP request (header, body, etc) in a file when you run the `api request rest` command with the new `--file` flag.
 The command allows you to make an authenticated HTTP request using the Salesforce REST API.
-This flag is useful if you want to put all request information in a single JSON-formatted file rather than specify all the sections using flags, such as `--header`, `--body`, and so on.
+This flag is useful if you want to put the request information in a single JSON-formatted file rather than specify all the sections using flags, such as `--header`, `--body`, and so on.
 For example:

     ```bash
     sf api request rest --file ./myHttpRequest.json